thelittlemitak/indie-game-engines/README.md

 For programming and building the game.
 We use C# for all the game code.

 - XNA
-The engine for rendering and input
+The engine for rendering and input.

 - FNA & MonoGame
 FNA and MonoGame are ports of XNA, and we use them to build the game cross-platform (Mac/Linux/Consoles).
 We could cut out XNA entirely and just use FNA for PC versions, but haven’t felt the need to yet.